markusmoenig/Eldiron/docs/docs/architecture.md

 ## Creator Actions, Tools, And Automation

 Creator keeps presentation separate from execution.
-The Actions sidebar, interactive Console commands, Scepter commands, Eldrin editor automation, and a future plugin loader all meet at the same action and tool registries.
+The Actions sidebar, interactive Console commands, Scepter commands, editor automation, and a future plugin loader all meet at the same action and tool registries.
 From there, Creator uses the normal applicability checks, parameter handling, activation lifecycle, undo, dirty state, and project notifications.